MAGALA-RICHARD/apsimNGpy/docs/api.rst

         from apsimNGpy.core.base_data import load_default_simulations
         filep =load_default_simulations(simulations_object= False)# this is just an example perhaps you need to pass a lower verion file because this one is extracted from thecurrent model as the excutor upgrade_file =upgrade_apsim_file(filep, verbose=False)

+.. class:: apsimNGpy.exceptionsApsimRuntimeError

+   occurs when an error occurs during running APSIM models with Models.exe or Models on Mac and linnux

+.. class:: apsimNGpy.core.runnerRunError

+   Raised when the APSIM external run fails.

 apsimNGpy.core_utils.database_utils
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~